The Secret Weapon to Eating Healthy

 But I still wasn't great at consistently eating at home.
 I'd food prep, and have healthy options ready to go, but when it came time for lunch or dinner, chicken, broccoli and sweet potato just seemed way too boring.
 So I'd compensate with pizza and take-out.

 This cycle continued until I re-discovered salsa on a trip home to visit family in New Mexico.
 I moved to NYC after college and kinda forgot about it.
 East coast salsas were always a letdown, so I stopped buying them.

-But on this trip I had checked a bag, so I brought some back with me (it's hard to find NM products outside the state... they need to work on that).
+But on this trip I had checked a bag, so I brought some back with me.
 Once I got home I started to put it on everything.
 All of a sudden chicken and broccoli had some kick to it!
-And that's when I discovered the secret weapon to eating well.
+And that's when I discovered that sauces are the secret weapon to consistently eating healthy food.

 Sauces are the secret weapon to consistently eating healthy food.

-Look at the ingredients, you should be able to recognize (and pronounce) all of them.
+Make sure you look at the ingredients.
+You should be able to recognize (and pronounce) all of them.
 Be aware of the calories per serving, you don't want to be adding 100-200 calories in just dressing.
 Also be sure to look for brands that do not add sugar, save those calories for cupcakes, am I right?

 These are my top 10 favorite sauces and how I use them.